npatwari/pathLossTutorial/README.md

 2. Work B
 3. Work C
 4. Work D

 If you have fewer than four, some will do multiple jobs.
 You will mostly need to use one laptop, and pass it around.

+All should clone this git repo to their laptop.

 ### Preliminary steps: